Image from Allegany Art

 Insight:

-• Through psychodrama, we can reach a new understating of ourselves, our environment, or the patterns we play out in our daily lives.
-Insights can be cognitive, emotional, or somatic (body/action centered)
+- Through psychodrama, we can reach a new understating of ourselves, our environment, or the patterns we play out in our daily lives.
+Insights can be Spiritual, cognitive, emotional, or somatic (body/action centered)

 Catharsis:

-• This is a release of pent- up or previously blocked emotion.
+- Moreno made an important distinction regarding catharsis.
+There is the common understanding of catharsis as a release of pent- up or previously blocked emotion.
 A catharsis can include anger, tears or laughter.
-Often in psychodrama, the catharsis of laughter is underrated, yet can be an important aspect of our healing journey.
-More important than a catharsis of abreaction is the catharsis of integration, the point when we restructure our experience in a new and healthier manner.
+Often the catharsis of laughter is underrated, yet can be an important aspect of our healing journey.
+He referred to this as a catharsis of abreaction.
+More important is the catharsis of integration.
+This is the point when we restructure and reintegrate our experience in a new and healthier manner.

 Role Training and Development:

-• One of the powerful aspects of action methods is the ability to develop and practice new behaviors in situ, to test these behaviors out, and become more comfortable with new roles while working within the safety of the group.
+- Action methods offer the ability to develop and practice new behaviors in situ, to test these behaviors out, and become more comfortable with new roles while working within the safety of the group.
 By actively practicing new behaviors, we develop through the three stages of role development:

 We move from initially observing modeled behavior in others and imitating their behaviors, through a period of exploring variations of particular behaviors as they are more effective or satisfying to integrating it within ourselves, each level exhibiting an increased spontaneity.